Civil Rights Act, Title VI Notice

 The County's Title VI Coordinator has easy access to the County Manager and is not required to obtain management or other approval to discuss discrimination issues with the County Manager.

-If possible, the complaint should be submitted in writing and contain the identity of the complainant; the basis for the allegations (i.e., race, color, national origin, sex, religion, age, disability or family or income status); and a description of the alleged discrimination with the date of occurrence.
-If the complaint cannot be submitted in writing, the complainant should contact the Title VI Nondiscrimination Coordinator for assistance.
+If possible, the complaint should be submitted in writing and contain the identity of the complainant, the basis for the allegations (i.e., race, color, national origin, sex, religion, age, disability or family or income status) and a description of the alleged discrimination with the date of occurrence.
+If the complaint cannot be submitted in writing, the complainant should contact the Title VI Nondiscrimination Coordinator to discuss alternative methods of communication.

 The Title VI Nondiscrimination Coordinator will meet with the complainant within 30 calendar days and will take reasonable steps to resolve the matter.
 Within 30 calendar days of the meeting, the Title VI Nondiscrimination Coordinator will report on the resolution of the matter in writing or in an alternate format accessible to the complainant.
 If the resolution does not satisfactorily resolve the issue, the complainant and/or a designee may appeal the decision within 15 calendar days after receipt of the response to Glen Salyer, Assistant County Manager, or his designee.